Friday, 30 April 2010

 I don’t want to change my bad behaviour, because really, I like it, it gives me satisfaction, you know.

-I, probably know I should, but… what the hell did we used to do with our lives when we didn’t have screens?
+What the hell did we used to do with our lives when we didn’t have screens?
 How did we fill our day?
 I can’t remember now, it has been so long.

 I’ll just have a quick look at the history of the Renault 4, then I will write something, I promise, myself, I am promising myself.
 I’ll get right down to it and write something spectacular, you wait.
+It will be great.

 Me?
 No, I don’t think it is me?

 It is everything else, can’t you see that.
 The whole world is against us.
-No, it is.

 Start at the top.